Velocity modulus diffusion of self-propelled spherical and circular particles: A generalized Langevin approach: Results and Discussion

-The fluctuating VM is typical of non-equilibrium dynamics where colored noise effects equilibrate those from the particle's susceptibility when the internal velocity reaches its steady state.
-This behavior was also found for a single PBP \cite{PJPRE6} with the same set of parameters, but at longer times.
+The fluctuating VM is a hallmark of non-equilibrium dynamics, where colored noise disturbances eventually equilibrate with the particle's diffusion as the internal velocity reaches a steady state.
+This behavior was also observed for a single PBP \cite{PJPRE6} using the same parameters, albeit at longer timescales.
+In conclusion, the comparison between spherical and circular particles highlights how dimensionality and internal parameter anisotropy significantly alter the transient dynamics of self-propelled systems—a factor often overlooked in simplified 2D models.
+In summary, this proposal provides a rigorous stochastic framework for analyzing the transient and steady-state velocity of self-propelled particles, demonstrating that internal acceleration mechanisms lead to complex, geometry-dependent fluctuations before settling into a diffusive steady state.

-In essence, these results for the calculation of the diffusion VM expand the diffusion GLE model \cite{PJPRE6} to the realm of self-propulsion particles.